- Get valid authorizations and process within 14 days

 Document your return policy or cancellation policy on the sales draft or the sales documentation to be signed by the cardholder.
 This information helps set your customers' expectations and can reduce your liability for disputed transactions.

-Include static credit card descriptors (also called billing descriptors) on customers' billing statements and receipts, including your merchant name, location, and customer service telephone number.
+Include soft and hard billing descriptors on customers' billing statements and receipts, including your merchant name, location, and customer service telephone number.
 Such descriptions help customers identify transactions from your business.

 If you want to change the information that appears on your customers' billing statements or receipts, please contact our Client Services team at 800-787-4105 or email@example.com.